PSY8065 Adult Psychopathology

 This course aims to support a problem-solving approach to understanding of common psychological disorders, notably diagnosis but also aetiology, maintaining mechanisms, and broad frameworks of intervention.

-- critical awareness of past and current notions of psychological disorders;
+- apply awareness of past and current notions of psychological disorders;

-- understanding of connections between models of aetiology and maintenance of, and modes of intervention in, specific psychological disorders.
+- understand connections between models of aetiology and maintenance of, and modes of intervention in, specific psychological disorders;

 |6.||Eating, Sleeping, and Substance-Related disorders||10.00|